EMISSIONS MEASUREMENT AND MANAGEMENT

 Measuring and Managing Emissions

-Ovintiv recognizes climate change as a global concern and understands our role in reducing emissions.
+Ovintiv recognizes climate change as a global concern and understands our role in managing emissions.
 Tracking emissions allows us to set measurable and achievable goals and identify solutions to decrease emissions intensity.
-We have tracked GHG emissions for more than 18 years and have significantly decreased our emissions intensity during this time.
+We have tracked GHG emissions for more than 20 years and have significantly decreased our emissions intensity during this time.

 Methane Emissions Measurement

-We currently employ source-level estimations, calculations, and measurement to determine our methane emissions.
-In 2022, just over half of our methane emissions were estimations, however as technologies improve and we continue to track and monitor more equipment we anticipate that the percentage of estimated versus measured/calculated methane emissions will continue to decline.
+We currently employ source-level estimates, calculations, and parametric measurement to determine our methane emissions.
+In 2024, approximately half of our methane emissions were estimations, however as technologies improve and we continue to track and monitor more equipment, we anticipate that the percentage of estimated versus measured/calculated methane emissions will continue to decline.

 Estimated Emissions: